 What: Are Procedures Detailed and Accessible?

 The lockout/tagout procedures should be thoroughly detailed so every authorized employee can follow the steps consistently.
-Any vague instructions or gaps between steps opens up opportunities where vital checks and tests can be skipped—intentionally or mistakenly.
+Any vague instructions or gaps between steps open up opportunities where vital checks and tests can be skipped—intentionally or mistakenly.

 Taking the time to fully outline every point of the process standardizes the work and makes it easier to understand.
 This then guarantees that there are minimal knowledge gaps and makes it easier to verify the work is being done correctly every time.